uu-haunter/busplus/guidelines.md

 # Use of Git/GitHub

-When naming branches use clear and descriptive names along with a description of what you are working on.
+When naming branches start off with a "tag" describing what you are working on (`feature`, `bugfix`, `hotfix`, `fix`, etc..) and follow with a description of what you are working on.
+It might also be good to specify that you are working on the `server`, `client` or some `general` work.
 Examples:

 ```
 feature/server_actor_messaging